1914-1918 Battlefield Route in Mons

 The car bridge, the rail bridge, Obourg station, Gendebien castle, the Bois-la-haut, the Bascule, the Irish monument, the Mons cemetery and finally the Saint-Symphorien cemetery where German and British soldiers have been laid to rest side by side.

 All of these places and facts about the battle are presented in the Battlefield guide brochure available free to download on the website or at the Mons tourist office.
-With it you can visit the route at your own pace with your own car.

 The legend of the Angels of Mons